Note

 In this section, after training a regressor, we will plot the feature importances.

-First, let’s train another scikit-learn regressor, the RandomForestRegressor
+First, we train another scikit-learn regressor, the RandomForestRegressor

 :